RithwikU/rithwiku.github.io/education/education.md

   - Stability of controllers and systems
   - Observability and Controllability

-### National Institute of Technology Karnataka, Surathkal, India - B.Tech Electronics and Communication
+### National Institute of Technology Karnataka, Surathkal, India - B.Tech Electronics and Communication (August 2016 - June 2020)

 ##### Courses